MY OWN PRIVATE MUSEUM (from 2023)

 48 x 38 x 3,5 cm | 18 ⅞ x 15 x 1 ⅓ inches

-It’s a bit like drawing a card from a tarot deck: Manzoni’s artist’s shit, Paul McCarthy’s severed head of Richard Bronson, the and eyes blinded by two metal bars, the entrails of Sterling Ruby’s ceramics, Louise Bourgeois’ portrait of the she-wolf made human… they all have to do with how I feel at the moment I paint those works.
+It’s a bit like drawing a card from a tarot deck: Manzoni’s artist’s shit, Paul McCarthy’s severed head of Charles Bronson, the and eyes blinded by two metal bars, the entrails of Sterling Ruby’s ceramics, Louise Bourgeois’ portrait of the she-wolf made human… they all have to do with how I feel at the moment I paint those works.

 — Stéphane Ducret